crystalandwan/wan_etal_2025_earths_future/figures/README.md

-## This directory contains figures and the code to create those figures
+## This directory contains figures from the manuscript and the code to create those figures can be found on the scripts folder.